tamerthamoqa/facenet-pytorch-glint360k/README.md

 2. Download the Labeled Faces in the Wild [dataset](http://vis-www.cs.umass.edu/lfw/#download).
 3. For face alignment for both VGGFace2 and LFW datasets I used David Sandberg's face alignment script via MTCNN (Multi-task Cascaded Convolutional Neural Networks) from his 'facenet' [repository](https://github.com/davidsandberg/facenet):
  Steps to follow [here](https://github.com/davidsandberg/facenet/wiki/Classifier-training-of-inception-resnet-v1#face-alignment) and [here](https://github.com/davidsandberg/facenet/wiki/Validate-on-LFW#4-align-the-lfw-dataset).
  I used --image_size 182 --margin 44 for VGGFace2 and --image_size 160 --margin 32 for LFW, running 3 python processes on the VGGFace2 dataset took around 24 hours.
-I then put both train and test folders into one folder.
+I then put both train and test folders into one folder and removed the extra files resulting from the script (bounding box text files).

 ### For Triplet Loss training (Recommended)
-__Note__: Random triplets will be generated in this implementation.
+__Note__: Random triplets will be generated in this implementation, the training triplets list will be saved in the 'datasets/' directory as a numpy file that can be used to start training without having to do the triplet generation step from scratch if required (see the --training_triplets_path argument in the Triplet Loss training section).

 If you do not wish to use the full VGGFace2 dataset or you want to use another dataset, generate a csv file containing the image paths of the dataset by navigating to the datasets folder and running generate_csv_files.py: